Home page logo

 1. Status (true or false).

-2. The length of the captured packet (this may be smaller than the actual packet length since packets are truncated when the Libpcap snaplen parameter is smaller than the total packet length).
+2. The length of the captured packet (this may be smaller than the actual packet length since packets are truncated when the libpcap snaplen parameter is smaller than the total packet length).

 3. Data from the second OSI layer (e.g. ethernet headers).